Wolox/metrics/git/README.md

 ### Return value

-The return value consists of a metric name, a description and the value.
+The return value consists of a list of PRs, each with their respective pick up time and code review time.

 ```js
 [